pvishu22/Item-Project-Code/README.md

-To run Shop Bridge Angular Application
+To run Shop Bridge Application

 1. Open the shop-bridge-app folder in Visual Studio Code and run the project